AlienKevin/hangeul_ime/README.md

 A Hangeul input method based on the Revised Romanization of Korean.

-## Notice
-This is an experimental software.
-We can't guarantee that everything will work as intended in all apps.
-Some apps do not support the TSMDocumentAccess protocol required for the `replacementRange` argument to work in `client()?.insertText`.
-This input method works in the following apps:

-1. Spotlight
-2. Finder
-3. TextEdit
-4. Word
-5. Dictionary.app
-6. Telegram
-7. WeChat
-8. Slack
-9. Safari
-10. Chrome
-11. Zoom
-12. XCode
-13. App Store

-This IME **doesn't** work in the following apps:

-1. WhatsApp
-2. LINE
-3. Notion* (Mostly working except the first syllable sometimes gets split)

 ## Revised Romanization of Korean

 The spellings used by this input method